How to Play Rummy - A Complete Detailed Guide on Rummy Rules

 What is a Sequence in the game of Rummy?

-A sequence is a group of cards that has three or more consecutive cards of the same suit.
-There are two types of sequences: pure and impure sequences.
+A rummy sequence is a combination or a group of three or more consecutive cards of the same suit.
+Further, a rummy sequence can be bifurcated into two types, pure sequence and impure sequence.

 A pure sequence is a combination or a group of three or more consecutive cards of the same suit, without a printed or a wild card joker.
 A pure sequence is mandatory to make a valid declaration.